CartWebApp/bio-shield-website-rt-this/ryan-reflection.md

 Artlist only allowed five free trial uses, which derailed lots of my plans.
 The only time we used Artlist was to create the Bio Shield logo, which honestly looked really nice.
 It generated that logo on the first try, too, which was very surprising.
 The prompt we used for Artlist went something along the lines of, "Bio Shield is an Eco-Friendly insect repellent company.
 Generate a logo for their brand."

 Firefly generated the "hero images" you see on the home and products page.
 We also planned to use it for improving the logo and making products.
-While Firefly was dominant over other AIs in our ability to essentialy produce unlimited images, it also had a massive flaw: it mangles text horribly, and no matter what prompts you feed it, the resulting images seem to defy what you want.
+While Firefly was dominant over other AIs in our ability to essentially produce unlimited images, it also had a massive flaw: it mangles text horribly, and no matter what prompts you feed it, the resulting images seem to defy what you want.
 But if it's not asked to create anything with text, it's alright: it makes humans quickly.

 Growing desperate, we turned to ChatGPT, asking it to slap the Bio Shield logo onto an unlabelled lotion bottle. *Turns out, ChatGPT is very, very good at creating images.* We used ChatGPT to create every product seen by taking pictures of products online and telling the AI to slap the Bio Shield logo ontop instead.